 What Is the Difference Between Narcolepsy Type 2 and Idiopathic Hypersomnia?

 If you have excessive daytime sleepiness that interferes with how you function, you may wonder if you might have narcolepsy.
 The sleep disorder occurs equally in men and women and affects about 1 out of every 2,000 people.
-It is estimated that more than half of the people who have narcolepsy do not know it.
-In fact, it often can go undiagnosed for 10 years or more.1,2
+Many people who have narcolepsy do not know it.
+In fact, it often can go undiagnosed for years.1-3

 Narcolepsy type 1

 Narcolepsy type 1 (NT1) is different from narcolepsy type 2 (NT2), and both differ from a sleep disorder called idiopathic hypersomnia.
 NT1 occurs with low levels of a brain hormone called hypocretin or with a condition called cataplexy.
-This is a form of muscle paralysis that occurs while the person with narcolepsy is awake.
-It causes a sudden loss of muscle tone that results in a slack jaw or weakness in the arms, legs, or trunk.2
+Cataplexy is sudden muscle weakness that occurs while the person with narcolepsy is awake.
+It causes loss of muscle tone ranging from drooping eyelids to a complete collapse of all the muscles in your body.3-5

 Narcolepsy type 2 and idiopathic hypersomnia